hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the subnet.
 Changing this forces a new resource to be created.
-Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the subnet.
 Changing this forces a new resource to be created.
-Changing this forces a new resource to be created.

 * `virtual_network_name` - (Required) The name of the virtual network to which to attach the subnet.
 Changing this forces a new resource to be created.
-Changing this forces a new resource to be created.

 * `address_prefixes` - (Required) The address prefixes to use for the subnet.